hed-standard/hed-javascript/README.md

 This package contains a JavaScript validator for HED (hierarchical event descriptor) strings.

 [HED](http://www.hedtags.org/) is a system for annotating events using comma-separated path strings.
 Any type of event can be annotated using HED-type syntax.
 The current version of `hed-validator` performs both syntactic and semantic validation.
+Syntactic validation only checks for syntactic issues like mismatched parentheses, and it does not require a schema.

 The HED annotation strategy is very general and a standardized vocabulary for a particular domain can be represented using a HED schema.
 HED provides one [standardized schema](https://github.com/BigEEGConsortium/HED-schema/wiki/HED-Schema) for annotating events in neuroimaging experiments.
 Validation of HED strings against a particular HED schema is called semantic validation.
 Semantic validation is currently supported for the [web version of the HED validator](http://visual.cs.utsa.edu/hed).